FA7044 - Research for Practice (2020/21)

-There is a heuristic and practice-based approach to research, where postgraduate students are supported to interrogate and discuss the research processes and methodologies involved in their field of practice through seminars, lectures and tutorials.
-The research for and testing of practice, undertaken during the module, is intended as both preparation for and complementary to work on the project modules and will explore connections between research, thinking and making with an emphasis on study through practice.
+The module supports students’ practice-based research to identify research questions and methodologies appropriate to their practice.
+Through seminars, lectures and tutorials, postgraduate students interrogate and discuss their self-directed research project.
+The research for, and testing of, practice undertaken during the module, is intended as both preparation for and complementary to work on the project modules and will explore connections between research, thinking and making with an emphasis on locating critical contexts for study through practice.

 The module aims to:

-• prepare art, photography or design students with the necessary reflective and research skills to tackle the challenges and demands of their project work;
+• prepare students with the necessary reflective and research skills to tackle the challenges and demands of their project work;

-• develop students’ sustainable independent and individual research-led working strategies;
+• develop students’ independent and individual research-led working strategies;

-• provide students with an educational framework from which they can explore and interrogate the social, ethical and sustainable responsibilities associated with their field of practice;
+• provide students with an educational framework from which they can explore and interrogate the critical context associated with their field of practice;

-• provide students with the opportunity to develop subject-related theoretical understanding and professionalism in their practice facilitating their development as independent practitioners.
+• provide students with the opportunity to develop subject-related theoretical understanding in their practice facilitating their development as independent practitioners.

-The overall aim of the module is to support art, photography or design students to develop the necessary conceptual, research and practical skills to inform and frame their practice to support the development of an ambitious Project.
+The overall aim of the module is to support students to develop the necessary conceptual, research and practical skills to inform and frame their practice to support the development of an ambitious project.

-The module involves art, photography or design students in actively testing and developing specific approaches to research to support their art or design practice.
+The module involves students in actively testing and developing specific approaches to research to support their art or design practice.
 It is supported by a thematic studio that will enable them to share and discuss ongoing research in relation to a specific theme.
 Key areas that will be considered during the module include:

 • the construction of meaning through methods of making and presentation or exhibition display; LO5

-• the social, ethical and socio-economic functions of their field of practice; LO2
+• the social, political, ethical and socio-economic functions of their field of practice; LO1

-• research methods employed by practitioners in their field; LO1
+• research methods employed by practitioners in their field; LO2/LO3

-• theoretical frameworks related to different forms of practice; LO3
+• theoretical frameworks related to different forms of practice; LO4

 Balance of independent study and scheduled teaching activity